Victoria Elizabeth Davis Easterwood

 Victoria was born July 3, 1980 in Floyd County.
 She was employed by Tip Top Poultry.

-Survivors include her husband, Kenneth Easterwood; her children, Brandon Caughhorn, Nathan Caughhorn, Victoria Davis, Breanna Caughhorn; father and stepmother, Tim and Shelia Davis; mother and stepfather, Mary Elizabeth Phillip Williams and Tim Williams; stepchildren, Kelly, Heather, and Russ; two grandchildren; 14 step-grandchildren; brothers, Rob, Ben, Michael, and Kurk; sister, Crystal Dawn (Eddie) Ladnier; stepsisters, Terria, Michell, and Alicia; niece, Morgan Ladnier; very special friends, Nessie, Naenae, and Jennifer; several aunts, uncles, and cousins also survive.
+Survivors include her husband, Kenneth Easterwood; her children, Brandon Caughhorn, Nathan Caughhorn, Victoria Davis, and Breanna Caughhorn; father and stepmother, Tim and Shelia Davis; mother and stepfather, Mary Elizabeth Phillips Williams and Tim Williams; stepchildren, Kelly, Heather, and Russ; two grandchildren and 14 step-grandchildren; brothers, Rob, Ben, Michael, and Kurt; sister, Crystal Dawn (Eddie) Ladnier; stepsisters, Terria, Michelle, and Alicia; niece, Morgan Ladnier; and very special friends, Nessie, Naenae, and Jennifer.

-Please visit our website, www.goodshepherdfh.net, to post your tributes and view a DVD about Victoria’s life.
+Please visit our website, www.goodshepherdfh.net,to post your tributes and view a DVD about the life of Victoria.

 Parnick Jennings Sr.'s Good Shepherd Funeral Home has charge of arrangements.